I Love...: Best Year Ever… (More4)

 In 2022, ITN Productions produced a version of the I Love.. format under the name Best Year Ever… for More4.
-Like their version of The Rock 'n' Roll Years format for Channel 5, That's so..., ITV did not produce an episode for every year, picking one year from each decade between 1970 - 2000.
+Like their version of The Rock 'n' Roll Years format for Channel 5, That's so..., ITV did not produce an episode for every year, picking one year from each decade between 1970 and 2000.
 The programme featured clips from ITN's archive plus interviews with Gyles Brandreth, Jenny Eclair, John Thomson, Stuart Maconie, Terry Christian and Robert Elms.